 Bullying in the Workplace

-Joining the movement to combat workplace bullying, the Waitt Institute for Violence Prevention has begun doing work to bring greater awareness to the scale of this problem as well as co-develop some innovative solutions for it.
+Joining the movement to combat workplace bullying, the Waitt Institute for Violence Prevention has partnered for pioneering work to bring greater awareness to the scale of this problem as well as co-develop some innovative solutions for it.

-Work on the initiative began in 2007 with a Zogby International poll on the subject, the first nationwide survey to tackle the issue.
+Work on the initiative began in 2007 with a partners Dr. Ruth and Garie Namie of the Workplace Bullying Institute, who co-sponsored a Zogby International poll on the subject, the first nationwide survey to tackle the issue.

 After researchers from the University of Manitoba and Queen’s University in Ontario released a finding that observed that workplace bullying is more harmful than sexual harassment, interest in the original piece by WIVP, WBI and Zogby picked up.